-Results 1–10 of 55 for "Psychology Topic"X related to "Expanding care" Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Emotional health (5)Teens (5)Human rights (4) 44 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Ethics (3)Trauma (3)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 55 Previous 1 2 3 ...
+Results 1–10 of 55 for "Psychology Topic"X related to "Expanding care" Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (6)Stress (6)Teens (5)Aging (3) 46 more... [+] Alzheimer's (3)Children (3)Disability (3)Education (3)Human rights (3)Sport & exercise (3)Trauma (3)Violence (3)Women & men (3)Workplace issues (3)Environment (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Suicide (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 55 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 2.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 3.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.
-Psychology Topic 4.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
-Learn more about APA research and where to get help.Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 7.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.
-Psychology Topic 8.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 9.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 10.DisabilityMore than 13 percent of noninstitutionalized adults have some sort of physical disability.
-The most common physical disabilities are trouble hearing, moving around or doing day-to-day tasks like getting dressed.Psychology Topic Previous 1 2 3 ...
+Links to tips on communicating with your kids, and more.Psychology Topic 2.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 3.Psychologists, Serving CommunitiesPsychological science is strengthening communities by combining clinical work and forensic evaluation to support the legal process.
+Psychology Topic 4.Psychologists, Helping Businesses and OrganizationsThe science of psychology is redefining what makes a successful workplace and helping to shape the technology that makes our lives easier.Psychology Topic 5.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 6.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 7.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 8.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 9.Psychologists, Protecting the PlanetPsychological science is working to change human behavior to restore our environment.
+Psychology Topic 10.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 55 for "Psychology Topic"X related to "Expanding care"